jpaulm/fbp-tutorial-filter-file/Step14/README.md

 ![High-level Interactive Application](Step14-3.png)

+In the above diagram, I have shown "Process" as a single block communicating with a single I/O block - this means that, in this instance, I/O is essentially synchronous and can only handle one user at a time.
+Of course, I/O is generally slower than computation, so this works if accesses to the relevant database are not very frequent.
+If they are, we will want to adopt techniques for spreading the load - on such is the LoadBalancer alluded to above, which will allow multiple users to do access the same database concurrently.
+This in turn means that provision should be made for handling I/O deadlocks, as one user may be trying to write a data block, while another reads it or writes it.
+There is a whole chapter on this in the book on [Flow-Based Programming: Chap.
+XIX: Synchronization and Checkpoints](https://jpaulm.github.io/fbp/book.html).

+Another way to improve I/O performance is to take advantage of the "80/20" rule, and add a caching component upstream from the I/O...

-In the diagram, I have shown "Process" as a single block - I am assuming that the process needs to retain some state data across the database access.
-Another not uncommon scenario is where the database processing is offline, and might take a while - in which case one might split the "Process" block and provide some kind of index to keep track of in-process data requests, and relate the output of Database Access to its input.
+In the diagram, coding "Process" as a single block allows the process to retain data across the database access.
+However, where RESTful conventions are followed, this should not be necessary.
+This also allows at least part of the database processing to be offline.
+As this might take a while, one might split the "Process" block and provide some kind of index to keep track of in-process data requests and relate the output of Database Access to its input.

+We will also want to make the I/O component(s) reusable, which involves establishing a "contract" between it/them and any upstream components.
+I am suggesting that there should be at minimum:

+- a GET protocol: incoming IP specifies a key; outgoing IP contains zero or more result IPs

+- a PUT protocol: incoming IP specifies a key, following IPs contain data;  outgoing IP indicates success or failure

+- a DELETE protocol: incoming IP specifies a key; outgoing IP indicates success or failure

+Clearly, different users' substreams will follow each other (without splitting substreams) through the I/O subsystem.

 <span class=middle> &lt;== <a href="../Step13/">  Previous</a> / <a href="https://github.com/jpaulm/fbp-tutorial-filter-file/"> Index</a> /  Next ==&gt; (none)</span>